CONTAINER VEGETABLE GARDENING

 Choose well before planting the kind of beans you would like for your kitchen.

-Again, a deep-rooted container with 12 inches or long is preferred.
+Again, a deep-rooted container of 12 inches or longer is preferred.

 Bean plants in containers would like direct sunlight of 6 hours or so.

 I won’t like beet in my meals but beetroot juices are extremely nutritious and you would like to add them to your diet for regular consumption in small quantities.

 Why only salads, when I can put it into my burgers and wraps too.

 Grows well in wide-mouthed containers and good nutrient soil.

 Yes, you do not have to run in the market to buy a fresh zucchini for noodles next time.

 Have you tried zucchini cakes?
 Well, they taste great too.

 Start with planting quality seeds in a large and deep-rooted container.